CubedNetwork/fabulously-optimized-wiki/improving-performance.md

 # Improving performance

-Fabulously Optimized consists of mods and settings that aim to improve performance for most devices.
+Fabulously Forgified consists of mods and settings that aim to improve performance for most devices.
 But sometimes you need more targeted optimizations, this page describes some of those.

 ## Video settings